-On November 23, 2012, CXI submitted its application to continue its wholly-owned Canadian subsidiary, CXIC, as a new Canadian Schedule I bank.
-Subject to review and approval of the application by the Office of the Superintendent of Financial Institutions (Canada and the Minister of Finance (Canada), the new bank will be called "Exchange Bank of Canada" and will have its head office in Toronto.
+On November 23, 2012, the Company submitted its application to continue its wholly-owned Canadian subsidiary, Currency Exchange International of Canada Corp ("CXIC"), as a new Canadian Schedule I bank.
+In September of 2016, the Office of the Superintendent of Financial Institutions ("OSFI") and the Minister of Finance, issued letters patent for the bank and CXIC is now Exchange Bank of Canada ("EBC").
+The head office of EBC is located in Toronto, Ontario, Canada.